 Factors to consider when implementing social proof

 Not all social proofs are created equally.
 Here are a few elements you should consider when implementing social proof on your web pages:

 Test different types of social proofs to see which one will work best for your brand.
 All you need is to pay attention to how you present and optimize them for more lift.

 – Curate the content of your social proof

 Don’t forget to keep updating your social proof content.
 Rotate them to get better or the best results.
 Try different ones each month or quarterly.

 Consult with your designer and find the best area for the placement of your social proofs.
 Not every social proof will look best at the top of your site so find the best placement that will compliment your site best.

-The above-mentioned social proof tricks (text reviews, video testimonials and ratings) can be implemented automatically and thoroughly with the help of Trust, the testimonial & rating platform.
+The above-mentioned social proof tricks (text reviews, video testimonials) can be implemented automatically and thoroughly with the help of Trust, the video testimonial platform.